 CPE Configuration

 This topic is for network engineers.
-It explains how to configure the on-premises device (the customer-premises equipment, or CPE) at your end of Site-to-Site VPN so traffic can flow between your on-premises network and Virtual Cloud Network (VCN).
+It explains how to configure the on-premises device (the customer-premises equipment, or CPE) at the on-premises end of Site-to-Site VPN so traffic can flow between an on-premises network and Virtual Cloud Network (VCN).
 See these related topics:

 The following figure shows the basic layout of Site-to-Site VPN's IPSec connection using the internet.
-IPSec over FastConnect is similar, but the traffic will only traverse a private virtual circuit.
+IPSec over FastConnect is similar, but the traffic only traverses a private virtual circuit.

 This image summarizes the general layout of the IPSec connection and tunnels.